-- Also, if a coconut is has a slight pink color on the inside, it means it has been exposed to heat.
-It is unclear whether this happens on the tree or during transport.
-I have read articles that report that coconut water will also turn pink when exposed to air.
-I have also seen some bottled coconut waters that claim it is naturally occurring.
-I am not sure about the safeness of eating and drinking young Thai coconuts that have turned pink, so my thoughts on it are like the old saying, when in doubt, do without.
+- Also, if a coconut has a slight pink color on the inside, it means it has been exposed to heat.
+It is unclear whether this happens while on the tree or during transport.
+There are some bottled coconut water companies that claim it is naturally occurring.
+There’s uncertainty about the safeness of eating and drinking young Thai coconuts that have turned pink.

 - When selecting young Thai coconuts always look closely at the bottom.
 Choose coconuts that are uniformly smooth and don’t have any signs of pinking or other discoloration.

 - Coconut water contains potassium, calcium, magnesium, manganese, phosphorous, sodium, iron and copper.
 It is rich in essential amino acids such as lysine, cystine, leucine, phenylalanine, tryptophan and histidine.
 The levels of arginine, cysteine, alanine, and serine is higher than those of cow’s milk.
 Coconut water also contains B complex vitamins and ascorbic acid.

 - Coconut water is called the “Fluid of Life.”